Fireinthesky1/Minecraft_Clone/README.md

 # Minecraft_Clone
 I will be making a Minecraft clone in openGL.
-The scope is a multiplayer, procedurally generated, Minecraft world WITH crafting.
+# Scope
+Procedural Generation, Multiplayer, command line, Weather, pvp.